udacity/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image2]

-I finally normalized the image data because ...
+As a last step, I normalized the image data because ...

 ####2.
-Describe (and identify where in your code) how you set up training, validation and testing data.
+Describe how (and identify where in your code) you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (Optional: If you generated additional data, describe why you decided to generater additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

 The code for splitting the data into training and validation sets is contained in the third code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).